-We recently spoke with the long-time CEO of tech giant Cisco Systems, and his face lit up when he talked about outlasting rival networking firms and the thrill of outmaneuvering business opponents by thinking ahead.
+We recently spoke with the longtime CEO of tech giant Cisco Systems, and his face lit up when he talked about outlasting rival networking firms and the thrill of outmaneuvering business opponents by thinking ahead.

 "The chess game is fun," said Chambers, who stepped down from the CEO post three years ago but remains at Cisco as executive chairman.
-"I never make the first move on the chessboard until I've already played the game forward and backwards."i
+"I never make the first move on the chessboard until I've already played the game forward and backward."2

 He plays it well.
-During Chambers' 20 years as CEO, Cisco's annual revenue soared from

-\$1.2 billion to \$47 billion, the company laid the plumbing for the modern Internet, and Business business executive.
+During Chambers' 20 years as CEO, Cisco's annual revenue soared from \$1.2 billion to \$47 billion, the company laid the plumbing for the modern Internet, and Business Insider named it one of the "Greatest Tech Companies in History."3

-Insider named it one of the "Greatest Tech Companies in History." ii,iii realized early on that a key to winning as a leader is tapping your people power.
-That is, creating a great place to work, where people bring their best selves to work.
+So, in many ways, Chambers is the quintessential takecharge, no-nonsense, play-to-win business executive.
+But something sets him apart.
+Unlike most business leaders of his era, Chambers realized early on that a key to winning as a leader is tapping your people power-that is, creating a great place to work, where people bring their best selves to the organization.